Albert Reuss: Remembering Stone

 In September 2022, a Remembering Stone for Albert and Rosa Reuss was placed in The Cholera Field, one of four cemeteries in the Cornish village of Paul, half a mile inland from the coastal village of Mousehole.
 The cemetery belongs to St Pol de Léon Church, Mousehole Lane, Paul, Penzance.
 The Remembering Stone is adjacent to a Memorial Tree planted by the Association of Jewish Refugees (AJR), U.K., on 30 January 2022.
 The Tree is one of the "80 Trees for 80 Years" campaign commemorating the AJR's 80th anniversary, and is in honour of the villagers of Mousehole and Paul who, in 1940, took in over 100 Jewish evacuee children from Jews' Free School in the East End of London, to help them and their families escape the bombing during World War Two.
 Following his death in 1975, Albert Reuss's remains were cremated and scattered to the sea.
 During the 1920s and 1930s, Reuss became an established artist in his native Austria, but following his exile to England in 1938, he lost some members of his family, all of his possessions, and his reputation as an artist, because of his Jewish heritage.
 In the U.K., he achieved some fame and recognition during his lifetime, but became forgotten following his death.

-The 2022 Remembering Stone was a joint effort of the Jewish American Society for Historic Preservation, Susan Soyinka, Reuss's biographer, and St Pol de Léon's Church, Paul.
+The 2022 Remembering Stone was a joint effort by Susan Soyinka, Reuss's biographer, and St Pol de Léon's Church, Paul, near Penzance, with the financial support of the Jewish American Society for Historic Preservation.